mrapp-ke/MLRL-Boomer/doc/quickstart/testbed.rst

 Saving and Loading Models
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+Because the training of models can be time-consuming, it might be desirable to store them on disk for later use.
+This requires to specify the path of a directory where models should be saved.

 * ``--model-dir`` (Default value = ``None``)

-  * The path of the directory where models should be stored.
+  * An absolute or relative path to the directory where models should be stored.
 If such models are found in the specified directory, they will be used instead of learning a new model from scratch.
 If no models are available, the trained models will be saved in the specified directory once training has completed.

 Saving and Loading Parameter Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+As an alternative to storing the models learned by an algorithm, the algorithmic parameters used for training can be saved to disk.
+This may help to remember the configuration used for training a model and enables to reload the same parameter setting for additional experiments.

 * ``--parameter-dir`` (Default value = ``None``)

-  * The path of the directory where configuration files, which specify the parameters to be used by the algorithm, are located.
+  * An absolute or relative path to the directory where configuration files, which specify the parameters to be used by the algorithm, are located.
 If such files are found in the specified directory, the specified parameter settings are used instead of the parameters that are provided via command line arguments.

 * ``--print-parameters`` (Default value = ``false``)